 Lindsay Bressman Lindsay Bressman is a trusted community leader who bridges authentic relationship-building with thoughtful and effective system design.
 Professionally reared in social work and process improvement, she has led both small and large teams within healthcare, education, and the Jewish community, using storytelling, user experience, and best practices to create solutions that both resonate and accomplish desired goals.
 Lindsay has an MSW from Columbia University and an MPH in Healthcare Management from UCLA and has worked in management roles at New York Presbyterian, Stanford Hospital, and DaVita and most recently as Head of Brand for four years at an education services company.
 She is now Director of Communications and Strategic Partnerships at Civic Spirit, a start-up dedicated to developing civic education in religiously-affiliated schools.
 Lindsay facilitated the Senesh Parents Giving Circle in 2017-2018 and has served as a UJA voting committee member for the past four years.
 She lives in Prospect Heights with her husband Will, whom she met at Camp Ramah in Ojai, California, her son Leo (Class of 2025), and her daughter Ruby (Class of 2027).

 Boaz Gilad Boaz is the co-founder and president of Brookland Capital, Brooklyn’s most active real estate development firm.
 Frequently cited as an industry expert by The Wall Street Journal and The New York Times, Boaz lectures at NYU, MBA program and is the co-author of The Real Estate Millionaire (McGraw-Hill).
 Brookland Capital is an active supporter of the Alley Athletes, offering at-risk children and teens leadership opportunities through sports.
 Boaz grew up in Jerusalem, and served in the Israeli Defense Forces before moving to New York to study acting at Stella Adler Conservatory and Philosophy at Hunter College.
 Boaz is married to Sue Gilad, a Broadway theatre producer.
 Brooklyn residents since 1996, they live in Prospect Heights.
-Their daughters Noa (Class of 2020) and Ella (Class of 2018) have attended Hannah Senesh since Kindergarten.
-Boaz starts his board service in 2015.
+Their daughters Noa (Class of 2016) and Ella (Class of 2018) attended Hannah Senesh since Kindergarten.
 He enjoys travel, fine wine and cycling.

 Amy Glosser Amy joined the board in 2007.
 Most recently she has opened BYKlyn Cycling and Fitness.
 Her other work experience includes 8+ years in consumer packaged goods marketing at Kraft Foods and other companies.
 Amy has worked with several non-profit institutions including the Brooklyn Children’s Museum, CASES and the Park Slope Jewish Center, where she served on the Board from 2004-2007.
 Amy has an MBA from Wharton, an MA in International Studies from Johns Hopkins University, and a BA from Vassar College.
 Amy is married to Janno Lieber, and is the mother of three children: Rhea (Class of 2014) Simon, and Frayda (Class of 2017).